 - Fintech: Opera’s expansion into the European lending sector is marked by its acquisition of Pocosys and Fjord Bank.
 These deals cost a lot, but the company wants to integrate its browser and fintech businesses for which such investments are necessary.

-- Vewd and Opera News: Although it’s been some time since the launch of Vewd (formerly known as Opera TV) and Opera News, the company hasn’t consolidated itself in the entertainment and infotainment industries.
+- Opera News: Although it’s been some time since the launch of Opera News, the company hasn’t consolidated itself in the infotainment industry.